 Spinal Cord Injury Lawyer, Bob Edens from The Law Offices of Robert T. Edens, represents accident victims suffering from serious spinal cord injuries who seek justice and fair financial compensation for injuries caused by the negligence of others.
 Back, neck, and spinal cord injuries can sometimes cause radiating or shooting pain in the arms or legs, experience weakness or tingling in extremities.
 Severely injured may be completely paralyzed, while others may suffer from losing control of their limbs or bladder and bowel functions.
 These types of injuries can completely change the life of the victim.

-According to the the National Spinal Cord Injury Statistical Center (NSCISC) automobile accidents cause 41.3% of spinal cord injuries.
+According to the National Spinal Cord Injury Statistical Center (NSCISC) automobile accidents cause 41.3% of spinal cord injuries.
 More than 12,000 people suffer a spinal cord injury each year in the United States, while some victims will experience a full recovery, others will be completely and permanently paralyzed.
-Car accidents are also frequently the cause of other serious back injuries such as a herniated disc, cervical facet joint injury, severe whiplash injury, among others.
+Car accidents are also frequently the cause of other serious back injuries such as a herniated disc, cervical facet joint injury, and severe whiplash injury, among others.

 The number of people in the United States who are alive in 2013 who have SCI has been estimated to be approximately 273,000 persons, with a range of 238,000 to 332,000 persons.
 Note: Incidence and prevalence statistics are estimates obtained from several studies.
 These statistics are not derived from the National SCI Database.